VPS Setup Master Guide

 apt install -y wireguard wireguard-tools

-Generate server private and public keys
+Generate server keys

 mkdir -p /etc/wireguard && cd /etc/wireguard && wg genkey | tee server_private.key | wg pubkey > server_public.key && chmod 600 server_private.key

-Create WireGuard server configuration (listen port 1198)
+Create server config (listen 1198)

-cat > /etc/wireguard/wg0.conf << 'EOF'
+cat > /etc/wireguard/wg0.conf << EOF

 [Interface]